We use cookies to help provide you with the best possible online experience.

 Summary Care Record (SCR)

 The NHS in England uses a national electronic record called the Summary Care Record (SCR) to support patient care.
-It contains key information from your GP record.
-Your SCR provides authorised healthcare staff with faster, secure access to essential information about you in an emergency or when you need unplanned care, where such information would otherwise be unavailable.
+Your SCR contains key information extracted from your GP record.
+It provides authorised healthcare professionals with fast, secure access to essential information about you in an emergency or when you require unplanned care—situations where your full medical record may not be available.

 Supporting Locally Commissioned Services